How do I migrate to the cloud? That’s a question a lot of organizations are asking themselves these days.

 Most organizations are migrating to the cloud as part of their digital transformation efforts.
-But cloud services have developed and changed radically over the past decades, and many IT departments soon discover, too late, that migration is a far more complex process than they originally anticipated.
-For help getting started, download our Guide to Cloud Migration and continue reading below.
+Cloud migration services have developed and changed radically over the past decades, and many IT departments discover, sometimes too late, that cloud migration is a far more complex process than they originally anticipated.
+Connectria is here to help.
+If you’re just getting started, we recommend downloading our Guide to Cloud Migration.

-Still, the benefits of migrating applications and data to the cloud are worth it: Better ability to scale, more effective use of resources, better cost control, increased security, and compliance.
+Despite the complexities, the benefits of migrating applications and data to the cloud are worth it, from better ability to scale, more effective use of resources, better cost control, increased security, and compliance.
 We could go on, and on, and on.
-And let’s not forget the fact that customers and end-users say they prefer cloud applications to on-prem ones.
-Having helped many clients make the transition and migrate their existing workloads to the cloud, Connectria has found the best approach for seamless migration:

 8 Steps for Migrating to the Cloud

-Naturally, these steps are meant as a rough outline.
-Your organization’s situation might require more steps or fewer, and additional steps might be required depending on the results of testing (see step 8).
+Naturally, these steps below are meant to be used as a rough outline.
+Your organization’s situation might require additional or fewer steps depending on the unique nature of your business.
+Also, additional steps might be required depending on the results of testing (see step 8).

 1. Establish a strategy